Circle-Ming/Circle-Ming.github.io/index.md

 When working in these companies that have given me lots of experience, I happened to be involved in the group meeting of the Natural Language Processing Algorithm Group and this also opened my door of interests in this field.
-At the beginning of my junior year, I joined the school's natural language research group and began to accumulate basic knowledge about NLP and learn the solutions using the machine learning methods.
+At the beginning of my junior year, I joined the ZJU's natural language research group and began to accumulate basic knowledge about NLP and learn the solutions using the machine learning methods.
 And I also slowly confirm NLP to be the research field I am willing to fight for.